Azure-Samples/azd-template-artifacts/README.md

     azd init --template [name-of-repo]
     ```

-2. [Packages or anything else that needs to be installed]
+2. Sign into your Azure account:

     ```shell
+     azd auth login --use-device-code
+    ```

+3. [Packages or anything else that needs to be installed]

+    ```shell
     npm install ...
     ```

-3. ...
+4. ...
-4. Provision and deploy the project to Azure:
+5. Provision and deploy the project to Azure:

     ```shell
     azd up
     ```

-5. Set up CI/CD credentials:
+6. Set up CI/CD credentials:

     ```shell
     azd pipeline config
     ```

-6. (Add steps to start up the sample app)
+7. (Add steps to start up the sample app)

 #### Local Development